LostBitset/Durium.js/README.md

 # Durium.js
-A Mithril-like web framework built on observables
+A simple web framework.
+Build with observables and ways to show them.

 ### A Short Guide